mchesler613/django_adventures/multi-modelforms_in_template.md

 ```
 ## Conclusion

-This example illustrates a common use-case of an application that needs to collect data from multiple forms in a webpage.
+This article illustrates a common use-case of an application that needs to collect data from multiple forms corresponding to models in a webpage.
 By leveraging Django's generic base views such as `TemplateView` and `ModelForm` class, we are able to implement a clean solution.
 If you have any questions, please comment below.
 Otherwise, thank you for reading and happy Django!